 A call option provides the owner of the option the right, but not the obligation, to buy a fixed number of shares of a stock at a specified price by a specified date.
 Call options are “written” (or created) by investors who may or may not own the underlying shares of the stock.
 One call option generally covers these rights to 100 shares of the stock.

 Call options can be bought and sold separately from the shares of the underlying stock.
 They will trade at a give price for the option based on the supply and demand for the option.
 For example, if the price of the stock is rising, and the call option offers the opportunity to buy the shares at a “strike price” that’s significantly lower, investors will likely see the call option as more valuable than the stock price.

 Options are a derivative security.
 The option is derived from, or based on, the underlying stock.
-Options are traded separately on exchanges and will have their own valuation based on several factors including the underlying price of the underlying shares and the time remaining until the expiration of the options.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Options are traded separately on exchanges and will have their own valuation based on several factors including the underlying price of the underlying shares and the time remaining until the expiration of the options.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.